-- Predominantly grade 1 scores (At least 20/23 competencies graded 1 which must include Safety and Legality and Slow Manoeuvring) - Absolutely no grade 3s in any section. - Attempted spoken thought to at least a satisfactory standard.
+- Predominantly grade 1 scores (At least 20/23 competencies graded 1 which must include Safety and Legality and Slow Manoeuvring) - Absolutely no grade 3s in any section.

 Exceptions:

 As the Examiner, you have the discretion to recommend an Associate for a F1RST if they score a 2 in no more than three categories.